yebiFesseha/Excel-for-Excel-In-MachineLearning/README.md

 First NLP project using NLTK and Regex: I used a Twitter comment data I got from Kaggle.
 The goal here is to get familiar with the available NLP libraries and create a Word Cloud.

-How to execute SQLite3 commands: SQL is a critical skill for a data analyst or scientist must have.
+How to execute SQLite3 commands: SQL is a critical skill for a data analyst or scientist to have.
 Here i have demonstrated basic execution of sqlite commands using python/pandas.
 I have created a fictious database with 3 tables.
 Populated two of them with data and removed or dropped the third one for demonstration purposes.
-I have also read a table from the database using Pandas.
+Finally, I used pandas to read a table from a sqlite3 database and display on a dataframe.